 Necromancers are characters that are devoted to the balance between life and death.
-Weapons permitted to be used by a Necromancer are: all white weapons, daggers, spears, all non-chained yellow weapons.
-The Necromancer is able to wear only leather and cloth armors up to armor rating 2, and may only equip shields or bucklers up to 18" at its largest measurement.
+Weapons permitted to be used by a Necromancer are: all white weapons, daggers, spears, javelins, all non-chained yellow weapons.
+The Necromancer may use any armor up to armor rating 2, and may only equip shields or bucklers up to 18" at its largest measurement.
+Necromancers may not wield holy weapons.

-At 1st rank, a Necromancer gains the 'Feign Death' ability, 'Detect Death' ability, 'Necromancy' ability, 'Speak with Dead' spell, 'Light' spell.
+At 1st rank, a Necromancer gains the 'Feign Death' ability, 'Detect Death' ability, 'Necromancy' ability, 'Speak with Dead' spell, 'Light' spell, and 'Raise Minion'.

-At 2nd rank, a Necromancer gains 'Frost Spike' spell, 'Turn Undead' spell.
+At 2nd rank, a Necromancer gains 'Turn Undead' spell.